Torpedo dropping aircraft: positive evidence of use by enemy. At least 3 attacks of which two during this August.

-During the 14th, Lorenz told the Division that weather conditions would preclude day or night operations that day; nevertheless,he later reported making a dusk attack south of The Smalls Lighthouse.
+During the 14th, Lorenz told the Division that weather conditions would preclude day or night operations; nevertheless, he later reported making a dusk attack south of The Smalls Lighthouse.
 His search had evidently been difficult, with 10/10 cloud at 1,000 m., and rather than have to jettison his torpedoes before landing he had attacked an unusually small target, a steamer of 1,400–2,000 tons.
 His first torpedo passed astern of the ship while a gyro failure meant that the second curved around its bow.

-Early on 16 August, Lorenz reported having launched torpedoes against a 5,000 ton vessel north of The Smalls, again without success.
+Lorenz notified KG 40 and Fl.Div.
+9 that he planned to take off at 1830 on the 15th and again requested beacons 13, 14 amd 15.
+At 2000, !./KG 40 asked for the Brest beacon to be activated until 0100 next morning.
+Early on 16 August, he reported having launched torpedoes against a 5,000 ton vessel north of The Smalls, again without success.
 The first one had gone astern while the second, with a 4º greater offset angle, had passed even further behind and Lorenz concluded that the launch gear was not yet functioning properly.
 He had spent 5 hours and 20 minutes in the air and this was a seemingly rare occasion when one of Lorenz’s attacks was noticed by the British.
 The intended victim reported an unsuccessful attack WSW of The Smalls with one torpedo which broke surface several times before settling into its run.
 According to the Admiralty:

 Trawler Solan H 184 attacked by 3 aircraft at 1415/16 10 miles W.S.W.
 Smalls.
 One aerial torpedo dropped which missed.
 Ship was then machine-gunned.
 Aircraft left on approach of a destroyer.
 No damage or casualties.